antoniogiordano/versiony/README.md

-versiony
+auto-versiony
 ========

-Node.js module to increment version number for your code/module
+Node.js module to increment version number for your code/module with additional support to auto-increment minor and major values

 Installation
 -------------